 - Remove from the heat.
 Add the vitamin E oil and essential oil.

 - Cool until the mixture solidifies, (a few hours at room temperature).
+Stir the body butter vigorously with a spatula, and then transfer to a clean container with a lid.

 This recipe was first posted by Get Inspired Everyday!
 All content is Copyright Protected - ©2013 - 2016 Get Inspired Everyday!.
 All Rights Reserved.